Dark Matter Fraction in Disk-Like Galaxies Over the Past 10 Gyr: Datasets

 \subsection{KGES}

 The KGES encompasses a sample of 285 galaxies located in the COSMOS, CDFS, and UDS fields, with redshifts ranging from $1.2$ to $1.9$ \citet{AT2021}.
 The survey primarily targets the $H\alpha$, [NII]6548, and [NII]6583 emission lines, which are redshifted to the H-band wavelength range (approximately $1.46-1.85 \ \rm \mu$m).
 For the current study, we focus on the subset of 225 KGES star-forming galaxies with confirmed spectroscopic redshifts, $H\alpha$ detection, and not flagged as AGNs.
 Additionally, we restrict our analysis to galaxies with a K-band magnitude of K$<22.5$, similar to \citet{Gillman2020}.
-The median redshift of our sample is $z=1.49\pm 0.07$, and the median seeing in the H-band observations is $0.7\arcsec$.
+The median redshift of our sample is $z=1.49\pm 0.07$, and the median seeing (FWHM) in the H-band observations is $0.7\arcsec$.
+The aperture size of the $H\alpha$ cubes is 1.2$\arcsec$ in radius, same as the KROSS $H\alpha$ cubes discussed below in Section~\ref{sec:KROSS}.